aidanok/decent-forum-api/README.md

 2. Reduces need to query data that we already have
 3. Serilization of data to the clients local storage to maintain across app reloads

-Out of these, 1 is pretty much 100% done, 2 is partly in use but can be much improved, 3 is not done at all.
+Out of these, 1 is pretty much 100% done, 2 is partly in use but can be improved, 3 is not done at all.

+Serialization would be useful for one thing in particular: to keep the pending TXs on app reload, currently they are lost which can be confusing for the user.
+It would obviously improve loading performance a lot too.

 The code and some comments are at [src/cache/cache.ts](src/cache/cache.ts)